maigentic/stratarts/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+We welcome contributors!
+If you're interested in improving StratArts, please reach out at stratarts@maigent.com.

 ### Development
 ```bash